Crate Training and House Training Your New Labradoodle Puppy

 When you feed your puppy, stroke their back and head, and tell them how good they are.
 You want them to be used to having someone touch them when they eat.·Never feed your puppy from the table.
 When you sit down to eat, ignore the puppy, or put them in the crate.

-Keep the puppy in the crate when you are not directly in contact with them, if you are busy don’t let them run around, so that you prevent accidents.
+Keep the puppy in the crate when you are not directly in contact with them, if you are busy don’t let them run around during the potty training stage, so that you can prevent accidents.

 Puppies are like any baby, they need lots of attention, a dog that does not get attention, will get anxious and nervous and may chew and chew furniture, rugs, shoes, cords, anything to get rid of the anxiety.